Castle Archdale Islands Nature Reserve

 Nature reserves are chosen from among the very best examples of our wildlife, habitats and geology.
 They contain a wide range of species, communities and geology and their designation is a public recognition by Government of their importance.

 These small, hilly islands are the tops of drumlins, the lower parts of which were drowned when Lough Erne was formed.
-The relatively unspoiled woodland on these islands is a mixture of many species including oak, yew and ash.
-These trees grow tall and form the canopy of the woodland whilst underneath, willow and hazel spread their branches to gather light.
+The peaceful and quiet woodland areas on these islands are a mixture of many different species of trees including oak, yew and ash.
+The trees grow tall and form the canopy of the woodland while underneath, willow and hazel spread their branches to gather light.

 Back to top